alertbox/try-dotnet-on-azure/README.md

 - Uses REST Client extension for trying out the rest-endpoints from VS Code
 - Configured to build and run from the VS Code tasks

+## Todo

+- [X] Use of Mediatr Behavior for post process
+- [ ] Use of Global imports
+- [ ] Use of Web Application hosting for API.NET Web API
+- [ ] Use of Minimal API routes with versioning

 ## Quick Start
 If you want to fork or clone the repo locally, then open up the source code in a remote container.